B.C. leaders spar in first debate of election campaign

 Although billed as a radio debate, the 90-minute event was aired on a TV station and also streamed on Facebook.

-Multiple times throughout, Mr. Horgan complained that Mr. Good was giving Ms. Clark more time than him, leading Ms. Clark to wryly state at one point, “Calm down, John.”
+Multiple times throughout, Mr. Horgan complained that Mr. Good was giving Ms. Clark more time than him, leading Ms. Clark to wryly state at one point, “Calm down, John” while patting the NDP leader on the arm.
+Mr. Horgan snapped back: "Don't touch me again, please."

 The three leaders have been on the campaign trail ahead of the May.
 9 vote, but the debate marked the first time they have confronted each other in person.